jaideep2004/nextjs-ecommerce/GOOGLE_OAUTH_SETUP.md

 ## 2. Environment Variables

-Create a `.env.local` file in your project root with:
+Create a `.env` file in your project root with:

 ```
 NEXTAUTH_URL=http://localhost:3000